d33pcode/spaghettidevops/content/post/data-integration-with-your-own-fluent-plugin.md

     2. closed (if we're getting `bounced` as mail sending exit status)
     3. issues while trying to send (if we're getting `deferred` as mail sending exit status)

-Finally, our code will be placed into _Fluent_ plugins folder, `/etc/td-agent/plugin/fluent-mysql-plugin.rb`, and will contain:
+Finally, our code will be placed into the _Fluent_ plugins folder, `/etc/td-agent/plugin/fluent-mysql-plugin.rb`, and will contain:

 ```ruby
 require 'fluent/output'